Easy recipes from around the World, including Great British classics, dinners and snacks

 • Remove the seeds from the tomatoes, sprinkle the chopped and deseeded pieces with salt, and place them in a colander over a bowl.
 Let them sit for at least 15 minutes; this will help drain the excess liquid while the salt preserves the tomatoes' vibrant red colour. 😉

-• Once made, cover and put into the fridge, but remove at least 30 minutes before serving.
+• Once prepared, cover and refrigerate, but take it out at least 30 minutes before serving.

-• Never use a metal bowl if you are using any citrus ingredients, such as lime juice, in this recipe, as it will react with the metal and give a metallic taste to the food.
+• Avoid using a metal bowl when working with citrus ingredients like lime juice in this recipe, as they can react with the metal and leave a metallic taste in the food.

 Chopped salted tomatoes in a colander.